GURPS Fantasy: Publication history

-The first edition of the book was designed by Steve Jackson (pictured in 2006).
+The first edition was designed by Steve Jackson (pictured in 2006).

 GURPS Fantasy was written by Steve Jackson, with a cover by Denis Loubet, and was first published by Steve Jackson Games in 1986 as a 100-page book.
 The second edition, GURPS Fantasy: The Magical World of Yrth was written by Kirk Tate and Janet Naylor, with a cover by Kirk Reinert, and was published by Steve Jackson Games in 1990 as a 144-page book.

-GURPS Fantasy II: Adventures in the Mad Lands (1993) was designed by Robin D. Laws with editing by Steve Jackson, and published by Steve Jackson Games as a 128-page softcover book with one 15" × 20" map sheet.
-It featured illustrations by John Hartwell, a map by Laura Eisenhour, and a cover by Rob Prior.
-Alarums & Excursions led Robin Laws to write GURPS Fantasy II for Steve Jackson Games in 1992.

-GURPS Fantasy for 4e was published in 2004, one of several genre books published by Steve Jackson Games for the new edition.
+GURPS Fantasy for the fourth edition of GURPS, was published in 2004.